 What “thin at low volume” actually means

-When people say a karaoke system sounds thin at low volume, they usually do not mean the sound is broken or missing entirely.
-They mean it feels less substantial.
-The music has less body, the lower range seems less present, and the overall sound can feel like it lost weight.
-Instead of sounding rounded and connected, it may feel more like separate upper details floating above a weaker foundation.
+When people say a karaoke system sounds thin at low volume, they usually do not mean the system is broken.
+They mean the sound feels less substantial.
+The music has less body, the lower range feels weaker, and the overall presentation loses weight.

 What users actually hear at home